datadesk/census-data-aggregator/README.md

 #### Approximating sums

-Returns the combined sum of all the provided Census Bureau estimates, along with an approximated margin of error.
-Useful when aggregating census categories or geographies.
+Sum estimates from the U.S. Census Bureau and approximate the combined margin of error.
+Follows the U.S. Census Bureau's [official guidelines](https://www.documentcloud.org/documents/6162551-20180418-MOE.html) for how to calculate a new margin of error when totaling multiple values.
+Useful for aggregating census categories and geographies.

-Accepts a series of arguments, each a paired list with the estimated value first and the margin of error second.
+An open-ended set of paired lists, each expected to provide an estimate followed by its margin of error.

 ```python
 >>> males_under_5, males_under_5_moe = 10154024, 3778